 Student Hottest Paper Award

 The Student Hottest Paper Award is presented annually to a UTM Biology Graduate Student who published the “hottest” paper in the preceding calendar year.
-For example, this June we will announce the winner of the best graduate student paper published in 2020.

 The criteria for the award are as follows: